 If you weren’t around back in 1987 to pick up a 1581 drive off the shelf then you probably know just how hard and expensive it can be to obtain one today.
 I bought mine at Toys R Us for $230.00, tax included.
-As I’m writing this I just found one on eBay for $499.95, and it’s not even tested.
-I don’t know about you, but I don’t have five hundred bucks to throw around for a 42-year-old used floppy disk drive.
+As I’m writing this I just saw one on eBay for $499.95, and it’s not even tested.
+I don’t know about you, but I don’t have five hundred bucks for a 42-year-old used floppy disk drive.
 There has to be a better way.
 Guess what?
 There is!

 Step 1: Get That Replica Board